ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-20 Must-Know JavaScript Object Secrets Every Developer Needs! - <a href="https://medium.com/@codewithdhanian/20-must-know-javascript-object-secrets-every-developer-needs-c5dcc4f0f129?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Scaled My JavaScript Projects Using Modules, Fetch API, and Clean Architecture - <a href="https://medium.com/@kainatnafees/how-i-scaled-my-javascript-projects-using-modules-fetch-api-and-clean-architecture-b74ce9232036?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Code WithDhanian`**
+✍️ **posted by `Kainat Nafees`**

-<blockquote>I am Codewithdhanian, settle in, because we’re about to dive deep into the heart of JavaScript: objects.
-You know, those versatile…
+<blockquote>From jumbled scripts to organized, testable JS apps — a developer’s deep dive into modern JavaScript structuring.
+JavaScript was the first…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Inside JavaScript’s Mind: Lexical Environments and Scope Chains - <a href="https://medium.com/@manoj03.work/inside-javascripts-mind-lexical-environments-and-scope-chains-f1c603c3aad0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Evolving Interfaces: My JavaScript Journey From DOM Scripts to Component-Driven Frontends - <a href="https://medium.com/@saforanafees02/evolving-interfaces-my-javascript-journey-from-dom-scripts-to-component-driven-frontends-eab2775f616f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Manoj`**
+✍️ **posted by `Safora Nafees`**

-<blockquote>💡 This post is free to read for everyone via this link
+<blockquote>What started as simple DOM manipulation scripts turned into a full-blown dive into modern frontend architecture with JavaScript.
+Over the…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Mastering Real-Time Web Applications: My JavaScript Journey from Frontend Tricks to Live… - <a href="https://medium.com/@saforanafees02/mastering-real-time-web-applications-my-javascript-journey-from-frontend-tricks-to-live-0d838c3d9f34?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Async/Await & Promises in JavaScript: The Complete 2025 Guide — NareshIT - <a href="https://medium.com/@jayanthinareshit/mastering-async-await-promises-in-javascript-the-complete-2025-guide-nareshit-a3d2c14bf6ea?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Safora Nafees`**
+✍️ **posted by `Jayanthinareshit`**

-<blockquote>I started out with simple JavaScript to enhance static pages, but over time, I found myself building complex real-time collaboration tools…
+<blockquote>JavaScript is a language built for the web — and the web doesn’t like to wait.
+From fetching APIs to handling user inputs and timers…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Mastering .call(), .apply(), and .bind() in JavaScript — Without Losing Your Mind - <a href="https://javascript.plainenglish.io/mastering-call-apply-and-bind-in-javascript-without-losing-your-mind-1787a65f027b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Javascript Unwrapped: From Origins & Quirky History to Variables, Primitives & Objects - <a href="https://medium.com/@iamsangyk/javascript-unwrapped-from-origins-quirky-history-to-variables-primitives-objects-2bd18f3a41e2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nilupul Perera`**
+✍️ **posted by `Sangy K`**

-<blockquote>JavaScript gives you multiple ways to control the this context of a function — and it can be messy.
-Enter: .call(), .apply(), and .bind()…
+<blockquote>Javascript is everywhere.
+From that “click me” button on a landing page to full-blown apps like Slack or Notion running in your browser…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-How I Use JavaScript to Automate My Web Tasks and Power Full-Stack Projects Effortlessly - <a href="https://javascript.plainenglish.io/how-i-use-javascript-to-automate-my-web-tasks-and-power-full-stack-projects-effortlessly-81f1c0f7590d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Babar saad`**

-<blockquote>From scraping dynamic websites to building full APIs and browser bots, here’s how I turned JavaScript into my all-in-one automation and…
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
-Building a JavaScript Automation Engine for Web, Files, and APIs
+Why JavaScript Still Leads in 2025 : Custom JavaScript Development
- How I Used Node.js - <a href="https://medium.com/@sa82912045/building-a-javascript-automation-engine-for-web-files-and-apis-how-i-used-node-js-bd40ee010cc7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Services in USA - <a href="https://medium.com/@performixusa/why-javascript-still-leads-in-2025-custom-javascript-development-services-in-usa-cefb1bab62a6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Babar saad`**
+✍️ **posted by `Performix`**

-<blockquote>CreatingaNode.jsAutomationCore
+<blockquote>In 2025, JavaScript remains the undisputed backbone of modern web and application development.
+From dynamic user interfaces to AI-powered…
 Continue reading on Medium »</blockquote>

-<h3>7.
-Breaking the Monolith: How I Modularized a Messy JavaScript App and Made It Shine - <a href="https://medium.com/@kainatnafees/breaking-the-monolith-how-i-modularized-a-messy-javascript-app-and-made-it-shine-8dcb75f31b20?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kainat Nafees`**

-<blockquote>From One Massive app.js File to a Scalable, Maintainable JavaScript Architecture.
-Every JavaScript developer starts with a single file…
-Continue reading on Medium »</blockquote>

-<h3>8.
-60 Best JavaScript Libraries for Building Interactive UI Components - <a href="https://medium.com/nerd-for-tech/60-best-javascript-libraries-for-building-interactive-ui-components-9c610ef9389d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Usman Writes`**

-<blockquote>This list covers tools for building everything from simple buttons to complex data grids and animations.
-Choose based on your project’s…
-Continue reading on Nerd For Tech »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>